coltongrainger/blog/_posts/2016-06-15-journal-keeping.md

 Another exemplary benefit of keeping a journal: it can become a container of irrelevant, yet interrupting, notanda.
 For example, writing down a phone number saves me from holding a string of 10 digits in my memory.
 Similarly, writing down a goal saves me from worrying that I will forget it.
 Both are somewhat irrelevant at present, but useful (likely) in the future.
 So a journal compiles floating, perhaps highly interpretive, reactions along with substantial and digested observations: a log of empirics and their complements.

-\(iii) To interweave journal keeping and empirical observation.

 I apply a few general rules.
 First, I strive for authenticity.
 In this way, I may roam between journal keeping and empirical observation.
 Both are honest representations of experience, despite the fact that journal keeping may be more figurative/grotesque/hyperbolic than empirical observation.